crewdevio/Trex/README.md

            add module to import_mao.json.

 SUBCOMMANDS:
-   [install or i] install some module delete     delete a module from import_map.json.
+   [install or i] install some module. delete     delete a module from import_map.json.

    getTool    install some tool.

    update     update Trex.

+   treeDeps   view dependencie tree.
 ```

 for a better implementation of this tool you can use the tool Commands of deno [Commands](https://deno.land/x/commands)